zedlopez/ifm/Writing with Inform.md

 > phrase: {ph_say} say "[(sayable value)]"
 >
 > This text substitution takes the value and produces a textual representation of it.
-Most kinds of value, and really all of the useful ones, are "sayable" – numbers, times, objects, rules, scenes, and so on.
+Most kinds of value, and really all of the useful ones, are `sayable` – numbers, times, objects, rules, scenes, and so on.
 Example:
 >
 >     The description of the wrist watch is "The dial reads [time of day]."
 >
-> Here "time of day" is a value – it's a time that varies, and time is a sayable kind of value, so we might get "The dial reads 11:03 AM."
+> Here `time of day` is a value – it's a `time` that varies, and `time` is a `sayable` kind of value, so we might get ``The dial reads 11:03 AM.``

 The values we say most often are objects.
 If we simply put the name of what we want into square brackets, this will be substituted by the full printed name.
 For example, saying `"You admire [lantern]."` might produce ``You admire candle lantern.``